Chucheen/cputs/README.md

 ### When using rails

-Add `puts` to your Gemfile and then add a cputs initializer:
+Add `cputs` to your Gemfile and then add a cputs.rb initializer:

 ```
 # config/initializers/cputs.rb